-There are no material items of income and expenditure in 2022/23 other than those disclosed separately in the Statement of Accounts.
-The Council has adopted IFRS 15 Revenue from contracts with customers in accordance with the Code; however this has no material impact on the financial statements.
+There are no material items of income and expenditure in 2024/25 other than those disclosed separately in the Statement of Accounts.
+The Council has adopted IFRS 16 Leases in accordance with the Code; this has a material impact on the financial statements.